Contents

 A Franchise Disclosure Document in New Zealand will typically outline key information about the franchise system, such as:

-This makes it much easier for potential franchisees to make informed decisions.
+This comprehensive disclosure makes it much easier for potential franchisees to evaluate the opportunity and engage confidently with your business model.

-However, as a franchisor in New Zealand, you need to update your Disclosure Document annually.
-It’s advisable to engage a lawyer to assist you with this to ensure your document is up-to-date and accurately reflects any recent changes and all the relevant details for the potential buyer.
+As a franchisor in New Zealand, you are advised to update your Disclosure Document annually.
+It is highly recommended to engage a lawyer to assist with this process to ensure that your document accurately reflects all recent legal changes and includes every detail necessary for prospective buyers.
+For further guidance on maintaining and reviewing your franchise agreements, you may also find our Franchise Agreement resource invaluable.

 What Are My Other Obligations?

-Both franchisors and franchisees in New Zealand have a number of obligations aimed at ensuring the success of the business.
+Both franchisors and franchisees in New Zealand have a range of obligations aimed at fostering a successful business relationship.
 These include:

 Who Can Update My Disclosure Document?

-It’s prudent to consult a lawyer before amending your franchise documents.
-At Sprintlaw, our lawyers collaborate with you to ensure that our services are tailored to your business’ specific needs.
+It is prudent to consult a lawyer before amending your franchise documents.
+At Sprintlaw, our lawyers work closely with you to ensure that our services are tailored to your business’s specific needs.
+Our team will carefully review all changes in legislation – such as recent amendments effective in 2025 – and advise accordingly to protect your interests.

 Our Franchise Disclosure Document Update package includes:

-• Phone consultations with a Sprintlaw lawyer who will advise you on the legal issues relevant to you and your documents
+- Phone consultations with a Sprintlaw lawyer who will advise you on the legal issues relevant to your documents

 Need Help?

 Updating your Disclosure Document is quick and hassle-free with the right legal support.
-Our lawyers can work closely with you and guide you through the process to ensure you don’t overlook any critical steps or details.
+Our experienced lawyers can work closely with you and guide you through the process to ensure you don’t overlook any critical steps or details – especially now in 2025 when regulatory changes require extra attention.

 Get in touch now!